ThePubDoc/pyqt-downloader/README.md

 # pyqt-downloader
-## A download manager, made using Python and Pyqt.
+## A downloader, made using Python and Pyqt.
 Run Application.py to start the program.